DevExpress-Examples/wpf-scheduler-obtain-selected-appointment-resource-and-time-interval/Readme.md

-# How to obtain the appointment or time interval selected by an end-user
+# How to obtain the appointment, resource or time interval selected by an end-user

 This code example shows how to work with selected appointments, resources and time intervals in code.